mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _return_
 : [float]({{ '/reference/value.html#float' | relative_url }}) or [integer]({{ '/reference/value.html#integer' | relative_url }})

-Returns the difference of current row and previous row.
+Returns the value in a previous row.
 If _IGNORE NULLS_ keywords are specified, then rows that _expr_ values are nulls are skipped.